luije87/documentation/csv.rst

 CSV Header Value                          Value Description
 ========================================= ==================================================================
-preferred_name                            The student's preferred name middle_name                               Coming Soon: The student's middle name work_authorization_name                   One of "U.S. Citizen", "Student (F-1) Visa", "J-1 Visa (Exchange Program)", "Permanent U.S. Resident", "Employment (H-1) Visa", "TN Visa", "L1 Visa", "Work Card","H4 Visa" recommended_authentication                One of "sso" or "standard".
+preferred_name                            The student's preferred name middle_name                               The student's middle name work_authorization_name                   One of "U.S. Citizen", "Student (F-1) Visa", "J-1 Visa (Exchange Program)", "Permanent U.S. Resident", "Employment (H-1) Visa", "TN Visa", "L1 Visa", "Work Card","H4 Visa" recommended_authentication                One of "sso" or "standard".
 Allows you to suggest what type of authentication the user should use when logging in. card_id                                   Used for checking in students using a card swipe